 I do not know anything about this Magistrate Court Fine

-If you have received a Notice of Enforcement or personal visit from either Marston Group, Collectica Ltd, Excel Enforcement or Swift Credit Services about a Magistrate court fine that you had not previously know about, then you will need to read the following page.
+If you have received a Notice of Enforcement or visit from Marston Group, Collectica, Excel Enforcement or Swift Credit Services about a court fine that you had been unaware of, this page should be of assistance.

 Magistrate Court Fine and Section 14 Statutory Declaration

-If you had been unaware of a Magistrate Court court fine until you received a letter or personal visit, then all bailiff enforcement can be halted by applying to the Magistrates Court for an appointment for a Section 14 Statutory Declaration to be considered.
+If you had been unaware of a Magistrate court fine, you can apply to the court for a Section 14 Statutory Declaration.
+The application needs to be made within 21 days of you becoming AWARE of an Magistrate Court fine.
 Our page on this subject is here.

 TV Licence Court Fine

-If you have been issued with a Magistrate court fine for using a TV without a licence and have received a letter or visit from Marston Group, Collectica Ltd, or Excel Enforcement, then you should find this page of assistance.
+If you have a court fine for using a TV without a licence and have received a letter or visit from Marston Group, Collectica or Excel Enforcement, then you should find this page of assistance.

 HMCTS Historic Debt Team

-The HMCTS Historic Debt Team was set up in 2016 to recover Magistrate Court fines that have remained unpaid for very long periods of time.
+In 2016, HMCTS set up the HMCTS Historic Debt Team.
+This team recover Magistrate Court fines that have remained unpaid for very long periods of time.
 Our detailed page on this subject can be read here.